shubro18202758/InstiGPT/backend/Examples.md

 ### What are some profiles offered by Adobe Inc. in placements?
  I apologize, but the context provided does not contain any information regarding the profiles offered by Adobe Inc. in placements at IIT Bombay.
 Therefore, I cannot answer your question.

+### What are some profiles offered by Amazon in placements?
+ I apologize, but I do not have any information regarding the profiles offered by Amazon in placements at IIT Bombay.
+My knowledge is limited to the data and context provided to me, and I do not have access to real-time information or specific company placement details.

+### What are some profiles offered by Apple in placements?
+ According to the sources of IIT Bombay, Apple offers the following profiles in placements:

+1. Software Development Engineer

+2. Data Scientist

+3. Sales and Trading

+4. IT Networks

+5. DevOps